cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 in the future and, in that case, that would be reflected in an official policy written by the CloudNativePG maintainers.

+### Supported PostgreSQL versions

-The list of supported Postgres versions in the above table generally depends on what PostgreSQL versions were supported by the Community at the time the minor version was released.
+The list of supported Postgres versions in the above table generally depends on what PostgreSQL versions were supported by the Community at the time the minor version of CloudNativePG was released.

 Please refer to the PostgreSQL [Versioning Policy](https://www.postgresql.org/support/versioning/) page for more information about supported versions.

 !!!
 Info
     Starting by November 10, 2022, Postgres 10 reached its final release and is no longer supported.

+**We also recommend that you regularly update your PostgreSQL operand images and use the latest minor release for the major version you have in use**, as not upgrading is riskier than upgrading.
+As a result, when opening an issue with an older minor version of PostgreSQL, we might not be able to help you.

 ## Upcoming releases